 explanation is the one that posits fewer coincidences and that is the one

-causally.
-The novel results about space and time itself provide some
+The novel results about space and time itself provide some of the most

-most interesting results of special relativity.
-If we try to look beyond
+interesting results of special relativity.
+If we try to look beyond the

 theory and still have outcomes that pertain to space and time, I think the

-important is simply the idea of upper limit of speed of light to causal
+most important is simply the idea of upper limit of speed of light to

-interactions.
-That tells us that we are quite powerfully causally isolated
+causal interactions.
+That tells us that we are quite powerfully causally

-light years away.
-That means that just sending a signal from our galaxy to
+of light years away.
+That means that just sending a signal from our galaxy

-another will require eons of time.
-Conversely, something happening there
+to another will require eons of time.
+Conversely, something happening